Lightning-AI/litdata/README.md

 <details>
   <summary> ✅ Pause & Resume data streaming</summary>
 &nbsp;

+Stream data during long training, if interrupted, pick up right where you left off without any issues.

 LitData provides a stateful `Streaming DataLoader` e.g. you can `pause` and `resume` your training whenever you want.